007N/Projects/README.md

 ## Donations

-If *Projects* has helped you in any way, and you'd like to help the developer, please consider donating.
+If *Projects* has helped you in any way, and you'd like to help the original developer, please consider donating.

 **- Gittip: [https://www.gittip.com/karan/](https://www.gittip.com/karan/)**